clemelve/CBraMod/README.md

 ---

+# PART III

 ## Limitations

 **Signal lengths** Despite being presented as a generalizable foundation model, CBraMod handles dataset heterogeneity by fixing the input format: all signals are segmented into 1-second windows and resampled at 200Hz.
 Different tasks operate at different timescales.
-Motor imagery unfolds over several seconds, while an emotional response can last much longer.
-Forcing everything into 1-second windows may simply cut the signal before the relevant brain dynamics have time to develop.
+Motor imagery is usually shorter than an emotional response.
+Forcing everything into 1-second windows may simply cut the signal on a relevant brain dynamics.

 **Positional encoding design** The positional encoding is tied to a fixed grid of electrodes since the kernel size for the number of channels is kept constant across datasets, while some montage have up to 62 channels.
 This means the positional encoding, which encodes a fixed `(n_channels, n_patches)` grid, is never truly transferable across datasets with different topologies.
 The paper does show that the ACPE helps during pretraining (see figure below), which makes sense: it provides a useful inductive bias.
 But it does not constitute genuine cross-dataset spatial generalization.